Jayant1408/Object-Detection-in-Urban-Environments-Computer-Vision-Project/project/Object-Detection-in-Urban-Environments/Report.md

 \begin{align}
 \textrm{Fig 14.
 Image augmentation on the Waymo Open Dataset using Albumentations.} \\
 \end{align}
-$$
+$$ -->

+## Important TODO

 In our current implementation, we utilise [`RandomCropImage`](https://github.com/tensorflow/models/blob/8ed878f440c204fbc75ac7f798d95e152cdda7db/research/object_detection/protos/preprocessor.proto#L207) and disable the [`RandomHorizontalFlip`](https://github.com/tensorflow/models/blob/8ed878f440c204fbc75ac7f798d95e152cdda7db/research/object_detection/protos/preprocessor.proto#L65) used in the standard RetinaNet SSD ResNet-50 architecture.
 Motivation behind this approach is explained in detail in [Exercise 1.4.3](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/blob/main/1-Computer-Vision/Exercises/1-4-3-Image-Augmentations/2022-09-19-Image-Augmentations.ipynb) — in short, horizontal flipping flips the direction of any oncoming traffic in a driving scene.
 In other words, if the Waymo Driver was travelling forward in the right-hand lane (as done in USA), flipping the image would make it appear as if the vehicle was now travelling in the left-hand lane.
 Therefore, it would be highly undesirable to perform this specific augmentation when training and evaluating vehicle detection models in geographical regions operating with exclusively left- or exclusively right-hand traffic.
 Since the Waymo Open Dataset was collected across locations in the United States, we can be sure that there exists exclusively right-hand traffic for all but the tail-end edge cases (e.g., wrong-way drivers, work zone traffic control / lane closure on a two-lane road with re-direction, etc.).

 Further experimentation must be done to validate the efficacy of these data augmentation approaches.
 Note that augmentation is not a "quick fix" for this domain, and special attention might need to be given to selecting optimal augmentation parameters.
-For more on this, see [Exercise 1.4.3](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/blob/main/1-Computer-Vision/Exercises/1-4-3-Image-Augmentations/2022-09-19-Image-Augmentations.ipynb).

 #### Sensor fusion